WHAT SERVICES DO YOU OFFER?

 As a fiduciary, we are legally responsible to act in the best interests of our clients.
 We have operated under a strict fiduciary standard since the establishment of the firm in 1998, under which we are paid directly by our clients and not compensated for selling investment products or by receiving any sort of revenue sharing from investment product purveyors.

 This is a much more stringent standard than that of the typical suitability standard to which the vast majority of financial advisors and stockbrokers cling in the pursuit of profits at the potential expense of their clients.
-Our two decades-long adherence to the fiduciary standard affords better protection for our select group of individual and institutional clients.
+Our twenty-five years of adherence to the fiduciary standard affords better protection for our select group of individual and institutional clients.

 WHAT IS YOUR INVESTMENT PHILOSOPHY, AND WHAT INVESTMENT VEHICLES DO YOU USE?